 Adult Common Carp movement in Rice Creek Watershed

-Description: The goal of this project is to determine the seasonal distribution and 24-hour movement patterns of common carp in the Rice Creek Watershed District (RCWD).
-The RCWD will use this information in an attempt to restore ecological balance to the watershed and develop control strategies in a system that is currently dominated by common carp.
-Funding is provided by the National Science Foundation.
-This project collaborates with the Department of Computer Science at the University of Minnesota to develop autonomous, robotic tracking of radio tagged carp.
+The goal of this project was to determine the seasonal distribution and 24-hour movement patterns of common carp in the Rice Creek Watershed District (RCWD).
+The RCWD will use this information to attempt to restore ecological balance to the watershed and develop control strategies in a system that is currently dominated by common carp.

-Research is focused strictly on adult movement patterns through a complex, interconnected system of lakes; if carp movement is predictable, their movements can be used to develop sustainable control strategies.
-Specific goals of this project include:
+Research was focused on adult movement patterns through a complex, interconnected system of lakes.
+Being able to predict the carps' movements could be used to develop sustainable control strategies.
+Specific goals of this project includde:

 - Understanding patterns in seasonal distribution and movement patterns of adult carp